 - 2018, Washington: $1,000,000 Settlement The two plaintiffs, a man and a woman, are driving on a motorcycle down a highway in the state of Washington.
 Ahead of them, oil containers fall off of a truck.
 The plaintiffs hit the oil spill and the man loses control of his motorcycle.
 He is pinned under the bike and the woman is thrown onto the roadway.
 She does not survive her injuries.
 The man suffers a severe TBI, including a hemorrhage of the midbrain section of the brainstem, a punctured lung, and a facial fracture.
 He will require life-long care.
 The man and the woman, who is represented posthumously, sue the trucking company for not properly securing the oil containers.
 They are collectively awarded $1 million, which in this case was the insurer Progressive’s policy limit.

-- 2018, California: $1,580,000 Settlement A 39-year-old woman who is 40 weeks pregnant is admitted to the hospital by her physician because she has symptoms of pre-eclampsia, a dangerous pregnancy complication involving high blood pressure.
+- 2018, California: $1,580,000 Settlement This is a classic pre-eclampsia birth injury claim.
+A 39-year-old woman who is 40 weeks pregnant is admitted to the hospital by her physician because she has symptoms of pre-eclampsia, a dangerous pregnancy complication involving high blood pressure.
+(Failure to treat pre-eclampsia is a common theme in birth injury lawsuits.
+Our lawyers are currently handling three such cases.)
 She does indeed have pre-eclampsia but is discharged that same day from the hospital.
 Two days later, she returns to the hospital because she is in labor.
-Throughout the delivery of her baby, nurses note her deteriorating condition, reporting it to attending physicians.
-She is given magnesium sulfate in order to reduce the risk of seizure.
+Throughout the delivery of her baby, nurses note her deteriorating condition, reporting it to the attending physicians.
+She is given magnesium sulfate to reduce the risk of seizure.
 Shortly after an emergency C-section, testing reveals that she has no brain activity—she suffered brainstem and cerebellar hemorrhages due to her pre-eclampsia.
-After the woman’s death, her family files suit against the medical professionals who cared for her.
-They allege that she should have been induced when pre-eclampsia was first discovered and that she was discharged from the hospital without the appropriate testing.
+After the woman’s death, her family files suit alleging she should have been induced when pre-eclampsia was first discovered and that she was discharged from the hospital without the appropriate testing.
 Additionally, they allege that during her delivery, the nurses and doctors should have acted faster and administered certain medications to reduce her blood pressure.
-The defendants settle for $1.6, a sum intended to benefit the woman’s child.
+The defendants do what they do: the deny and fight... and settle for $1.6 million.

-If you or a loved one was injured through the negligence or malice of another, call us at (800) 553-8082 or submit a free online consultation.
+If you or a loved one suffered a brain injury through the negligence or malice of another, call us at (800) 553-8082 or submit a free online consultation.
 Our experienced lawyers may be able to help you win a substantial settlement for present and future medical bills, loss of income, pain, and suffering.Sources

 - The Journal of Neuropsychiatry and Clinical Neurosciences